roz3x/server/README.md

  # server

-a minimal chatting sever . it works on REST like api .
-( web sockets is ws package )
+a minimal chatting sever . it works on REST like api . and soon will be ported to web-scoket ( web sockets is ws package )

 ### purpose